rohit12crj/Study-Notes/Project/notes.md

 ✅ Implement caddy for URL redirection & reverse proxy , also use redis into it .
 Also explain how will u use API gateay with plans to sell it to 3rd party --> Used Terraform + ECS

+i have an ecs cluster with 3 tasks , caddy frontend --> which is a dashboard for editing caddy redirect rules , configuring proxy , viewing ssl certs caddy core --> which is the actual caddy image from dockerhub caddy backend --> backend logic

+& also aws rds postgre sql along with efs ( to store ssl certs , caddyfile config )

+my caddy core ECS Task is exposed via nlb , to redirect domain x.com to y.com i need to update cname of x.com to caddy core NLB DNS name

+caddy frontend & backend tasks are exposed via alb , with 2 separate target group , based on 2 separate listeners

+ can u explain why this setup is used

 ---

 ✅ Gitlab to Github Action Migration